franioli/metashape/README.md

 ### License

 Metashape license: You need a license (and associated license file) for Metashape.
-The easiest way to get the license file, is by installing the Metashape Professional Edition GUI software (distinct from the Python module) and registering it following the prompts in the software (note you need to purchase a license first).
+The easiest way to get the license file, is by installing the Metashape Professional Edition GUI software (distinct from the Python module) and registering it following the prompts in the software (you need to purchase a license first).
 Once you have a license file (whether a node-locked or floating license), you need to set the agisoft_LICENSE environment variable (search onilne for instructions for your OS; look for how to permanently set it) to the path to the folder containing the license file (metashape.lic).

 With Linux (Ubuntu 22.04), to permanently setup agisoft_LICENSE environment variable for floating license, modify your .bashrc file: